-Westerly is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Westerly isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Westerly are a mix of both white- and blue-collar jobs.
 Overall, Westerly is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Westerly who work in office and administrative support (13.17%), management occupations (10.80%), and sales jobs (9.23%).

-Westerly is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Westerly is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The population of Westerly is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.81% of adults in Westerly have a bachelor's degree or even advanced degree.
+The citizens of Westerly are very well educated compared to the average community in the nation: 34.81% of adults in Westerly have a bachelor's degree or even advanced degree.